dherault/serverless-offline/README.md

 - Velocity support: requestTemplates and responseTemplates.
 - Timeouts according to your configuration files.
 - Lazy loading of your files with require cache invalidation: no need for a reloading tool like Nodemon.
-- And more: responseParameters, HTTPS, CoffeeScript, Babel runtime, etc...
+- And more: responseParameters, HTTPS, CoffeeScript, Babel runtime, CORS, etc...

 ### Installation

+For serverless@1.0.x only!

 There are two components in your installation.
  - a) You need to add serverless offline to your developement project